-A clear ranking is difficult because it is difficult to compare wine-growing areas with different hierarchies defined by wine law in each individual country.
-The top candidate is the historic landscape La Mancha in Spain with about 450,000 hectares of vineyards.
-Within this region lies the DO area of the same name with around 200,000 hectares.
-Equally huge is the French Midi with over 400,000 hectares of vineyards.
-This area consists of several winegrowing regions, with the largest part being the double region Languedoc-Roussillon with 224,000 acres is.
-In Italy is with 128.144 hectares Sicily By far the largest winegrowing region.
-The 113,000 hectares of the French region Bordeaux are structured in over 30 appellations.
-Also in California There are very large winegrowing areas ( AVA = American Viticultural Area).
+A clear ranking is difficult because it is difficult to compare the wine-growing areas defined in the individual countries with different hierarchies.
+The top candidate is the historical landscape La Mancha in Spain with around 450,000 hectares of vineyards.
+Within this region, the DO area of the same name is located with around 200,000 hectares.
+The French is just as huge Midi with over 400,000 hectares of vineyards.
+This area consists of several wine-growing regions, the largest part being the double region Languedoc-Roussillon with 224,000 hectares.
+Italy has over 110,000 hectares Sicily by far the largest wine-growing region.
+The 113,000 hectares of the French region Bordeaux are divided into over 30 appellations.
+Also in California there are very large wine growing areas ( AVA = American Viticultural Area).

-See for others Records also under the keywords smallest vineyards & vineyards. northernmost vineyard. southernmost vineyard. highest vineyard and steepest vineyard, A complete list of overburden relevant keywords is under vineyards contain.
+See regarding others Records also under the keywords smallest vineyards & vineyards. northernmost vineyard. southernmost vineyard. highest vineyard and steepest vineyard, A complete list of keywords relevant to vineyards can be found at vineyards contain.

 Graphics: Der Winzer 1 - Weinbau, Ulmer Verlag 2019, 4th edition